moveit/moveit2_tutorials/doc/examples/setup_assistant/setup_assistant_tutorial.rst

 The MoveIt Setup Assistant is a graphical user interface for configuring any robot for use with MoveIt.
 Its primary function is generating a Semantic Robot Description Format (SRDF) file for your robot, which specifies additional information required by MoveIt such as planning groups, end-effectors, and various kinematic parameters.
 Additionally, it generates other necessary configuration files for use with the MoveIt pipeline.
 To use the MoveIt Setup Assistant, you will need to have a URDF file for your robot.

 Once you have a URDF file, you can open the MoveIt Setup Assistant and import your URDF.
 This tutorial will guide you through a series of steps to configure various aspects of your robot, such as defining its kinematic structure, specifying planning groups and end-effectors, and collision checking related setting.

-To learn more about the URDF and SRDF, you can refer to the `URDF_SRDF_Overview <https://moveit.picknik.ai/humble/doc/examples/urdf_srdf/urdf_srdf_tutorial.html#>`_ page. page.
+To learn more about the URDF and SRDF, you can refer to the `URDF_SRDF_Overview <https://moveit.picknik.ai/humble/doc/examples/urdf_srdf/urdf_srdf_tutorial.html#>`_ page.

 Getting Started
 ---------------

 MoveIt and ROS 2

-* Follow the instructions for `installing MoveIt <ihttps://moveit.picknik.ai/humble/doc/tutorials/getting_started/getting_started.html>`_ first if you have not already done that.
+* Follow the instructions for `installing MoveIt <https://moveit.picknik.ai/humble/doc/tutorials/getting_started/getting_started.html>`_ first if you have not already done that.

 * We use the `moveit_resources_panda_description <https://github.com/ros-planning/moveit_resources/tree/humble/panda_description/urdf>`_